vineetsarpal/tab-tub/README.md

 - Improve productivity by keeping important tabs organized

 ## Usage
-- Pin My Tab: Pin the current tab you are on
+- Drop Current Tab: Drop the current Tab to the Tub
-- Pin My Input: Provide a manual URL in the input box to pin that URL
-- Delete All: Remove all pinned links
+- Empty Tub: Remove all Tabs from the Tub
-- X: Remove the individual link
+- X: Remove the individual tab

 ## Installation